raedyping/PersonalWebsite2019/content/home/experience.md

   date_end = "2010-09-01"
   description = """

+  My responsibilties included:
-  Documented Urban Education Institute and Ounce of Prevention leadership and head teachers as they embarked on a partnership to build a birth to college model of public education.
+  * Documenting Urban Education Institute and Ounce of Prevention leadership and head teachers as they embarked on a partnership to build a birth to college model of public education

   """